RIR360/development/journal/2025/september.md

 - When you're taking a decision, think enough but not too much.
 - If you the decision went wrong, never regret even for a fraction of time.
 - Believe in the process, it was meant to be like this, not totally your fault.
+- Never try to carry the burden, try to take better decisions next time.